Balkan Bump: Early career

 After stints leading a 15-piece afrobeat band in Southern California and touring as a keyboardist with Boston indie rock band Mount Auburn, Magid moved to San Francisco, allured by the city’s burgeoning dance music scene.
 There he formed Will Magid Trio, who blended live instruments with electronic elements and performed regularly at Cafe Du Nord among other Bay Area venues.
 He also formed the eleven-piece group Alligator Spacewalk which included members of the San Francisco-based Jazz Mafia collective, with whom he released two albums in 2016 and 2017.
 During this time, Magid toured and collaborated with Bonobo, Pretty Lights, Beats Antique, Erykah Badu, Talib Kweli, Kenny Burrell, and Solomon Burke.

 2017-present: Balkan Bump EP

 Magid launched his project Balkan Bump in 2017, whose name pays tribute to the brass bands integral to the local traditional music of the Balkans.
 Magid attracted the attention of Gramatik, who signed him to his Lowtemp label and collaborated with him alongside Talib Kweli for Balkan Bump's first single release "Aymo" in October 2017.
 The song was included on Gramatik's Re:Coil, Pt.
 I EP and featured in Porsche's 2020 Super Bowl ad.
 After releasing his second single "Irfan" in December, Magid released his self-titled EP under the Balkan Bump moniker in March 2018.
 In April, Magid released a remix EP for the single "Aymo" via Lowtemp as well as the single "Give Me Something to Funk" in August.

+Magid has also collaborated on several tracks with Belgian producer Poldoore.